-Students in the Junior School visit the Visual Arts room once a week for a 60 minute lesson and participate in a wide range of exciting and motivating projects with the specialist teacher.
+Students from Years One to Six visit the Visual Arts room once a week and participate in a wide range of exciting and motivating projects with the specialist teacher.

 The sequential nature of the program provides students with the opportunity to imagine, design, create, communicate and share their artwork and ideas.
 Students engage creatively with the curriculum through drawing, painting, collage, printmaking, textile, clay and construction activities.
 Through these projects they develop an understanding and awareness of the Elements and Principles of Art.
-The students are also introduced to a wide range of different art styles, artists and cultures during our lessons, helping to develop their knowledge of, and appreciation for, the Visual Arts.
+The students are also introduced to a wide range of different art styles, artists and cultures during our lessons, helping to develop their knowledge of, and appreciation for, the Visual Arts and the world around them.
 Studio practice skills are also taught, ensuring that the students develop safe, responsible and respectful attitudes towards themselves, peers, teachers and resources.

 Importantly, the students learn that the Visual Arts is not just about producing a finished product.
 The development of their confidence and imagination whilst working on an artwork is extremely important, and the enjoyment that can be gained from experimenting with new art mediums, or mastering new skills, is a valuable aspect of the program.